 - Request: We cannot continue to proceed at this impacted rate and request either compensation for our impacts or that the impacts be resolved by [date].

-Prerequisite: Having a clear measure of productivity whether that is per quantity installed, per similar area of the project, or Percent Planned Complete (PPC) on Short-Interval Plans (SIPs).
+Prerequisite: Having a clear measure of productivity, whether that is per quantity installed, per similar area of the project, or Percent Planned Complete (PPC) on Short-Interval Plans (SIPs).

 Timing: Recommend short duration of 1-7 days for both the identification of the initial impact to productivity as well as the request for resolution.
-This should be tied back to the contractual terms where applicable and to your company standards when it is not spelled out explicitly in the contract documents.
+This should be tied back to the contractual terms where applicable and to your company standards when it is not explicitly spelled out in the contract documents.

 Escalations: Ensure that impact notifications like this are escalated to the right person inside your company and the customer's company.

 Perspective: Remember that there are likely multiple perspectives on these impact events or conditions as well as the resulting productivity impact.
-Ask "Good Questions" to better understand everyone's perspective which will help you make your case even stronger including working towards a fair resolution.
+Ask "Good Questions" to better understand everyone's perspective which will help you make your case even stronger including working toward a fair resolution.

 Additional Resources for Negotiating

-- Trust in the foundation that all negotiations are built upon - know how to build it and ensure that a trusting relationship is in place at all levels between your company and the customer well before the first negotiation of an impact needs to take place.
+- Trust is the foundation that all negotiations are built upon - know how to build it and ensure that a trusting relationship is in place at all levels between your company and the customer well before the first negotiation of an impact needs to take place.

 - Never Split the Difference (Audible)